get-hank/ranked-choice/README.md

   instructions if necessary
 - It is more important that you get to a working solution than a performant solution
-- Try not to spend more than a couple hours on this
+- The prompt is intended to be completed in less than 2 hours
 - Your response should be sent to us by email in either of the following formats:
   - a PRIVATE github repo
   - a tarball or zip of a directory